Claudio-R/shaping-music/data/README.md

-This is the structure of the directory tree from here:
+Assume this is the structure of the directory tree from here:
 - data
     - generated_clips
     - generated_images